Ghosts Next Door

 1918 was when the influenza epidemic killed more than 2,300 persons in Hawai'i.

-Digging his heels into his horse's sides, Kekela reared up, pulling the horseback again and again.
-They were near to being pulled up that bank when Wili grabbed each child and threw them off the horse, where they landed on the mud and scrambled up to safety.
+Digging his heels into his horse's sides, Kekela reared up, pulling the horseback repeatedly.
+They were nearly pulled up that bank when Wili grabbed each child and threw them off the horse, where they landed on the mud and scrambled up to safety.
 At the very last second, a large swell came rushing down the stream and swept Wili and her horse downstream in a fury.
 Not wanting to drag Kekela down with her, Wili quickly undid the noose and tossed it away.
 Kekela broke his steed into a dead run, trying as he might to keep pace with Wili, but the current was too strong and too fast.
 He couldn't keep up.
 Wili's horse would be found later, battered, beaten, and dead near the Moli'i fishpond.
 As for Wili herself, there was nothing.
 No trace of her body or remains of any sort was ever found.
 She was gone.
 Her father ended up working off his debt to Sifu Ah Fong himself.
-In due time, he and Mrs. Ah Fong ran off together and ended up in San Francisco, where they opened up a foundry under an assumed Caucasian name.
+In due time, he and Mrs. Ah Fong ran off together and ended up in San Francisco, where they opened a foundry under an assumed Caucasian name.
 Sifu Ah Fong married a Hawaiian woman who gave him more children and more grief than he could handle.

 No comments: